Shubhamjain6197/K8s-DualStack-ClusterDeployment-On-CentOS7/README.md

 kubeadm join 10.0.0.74:6443 --token 455py3.xxxxxxxx \
         --discovery-token-ca-cert-hash sha256:xxxxxxxxxxxxx
 ```
-*If you lose join commands you can regenerate it by running below command on master node as join command us valid only for 24 hours.*
+*If you loose join commands you can regenerate it by running below command on master node as join command us valid only for 24 hours.*

 ```
 kubeadm token create --print-join-command